 Rockwool (also known as Rockboard or sometimes Roxul) is another great material for acoustic panels that, like Owens Corning 703, is designed with acoustic panels in mind.

-But still, one little fib aside, there’s a reason Rockwool is comparing itself to Corning 703 directly in its product listing: both of these products are premium options that will give you great sound absorption, and they’re designed for acoustic panels.
+Although we wish to distance ourselves from such allegations, there’s a reason Rockwool is comparing itself to Corning 703 directly in its product listing: both of these products are premium options that will give you great sound absorption, and they’re designed for acoustic panels.

 The main difference with Rockwool is that the material is actually created from rocks.
 It sounds a little strange, but Rockwool is actually created by melting down rocks and then spinning them out of a furnace so that they cool into small strands, almost like cotton candy.
 Then, all of those strands are compressed and cut to shape.